INCATools/whelk/README.md

 In addition to OWL EL classification, Whelk provides OWL RL and a subset of SWRL for reasoning on individuals.

+## Use cases

+Whelk is based on ELK, and ELK is much faster at classifying an ontology.
+Some reasons to use Whelk include:
+- object property assertion materialization
+- SWRL rules (class and object property atoms)
+- OWL RL features for Abox
+- some classification for unions in superclass position (e.g., infer least common subsumer of operands)
+- extended support for Self restrictions, supporting rolification
+- in application code, submitting many DL queries programmatically (Whelk is much faster at this)
+- in application code, performing many DL queries in parallel, non-blocking
+- in application code, storing a reasoning state (e.g., Tbox classification) and simultaneously extending it with multiple independent new axiom sets (e.g., Aboxes); or, quickly rolling back to a previous, saved reasoning state

 ## Status

 Whelk is under development.
 It works, but its Scala API is in flux.
 A basic implementation of the OWL API OWLReasoner interface is included, but to make use of its immutability features, Whelk is best used from Scala.